yoichitgy/hugo_yoichitgy/content/post/2015-08-14-dependency-injection-framework-for-swift-simple-weather-app-part2.md

 +++
 date = "2015-08-14T17:14:24+09:00"
-draft = true
+draft = false
 slug = "dependency-injection-framework-for-swift-simple-weather-app-example-with-swinject-part-2"
 tags = ["swinject", "dependency-injection", "swift"] title = "Dependency Injection Framework for Swift - Simple Weather App Example with Swinject Part 2/2"

 +++

-In [the last blog post](/post/dependency-injection-framework-for-swift-simple-weather-app-example-with-swinject-part-1/), we developed the model part of the example weather app, and learnt how to remove tightly coupled dependencies by using dependency injection and [Swinject](https://github.com/Swinject/Swinject).
+In [the last blog post](/post/dependency-injection-framework-for-swift-simple-weather-app-example-with-swinject-part-1/), we developed the model part of the simple weather app, and learnt how to remove tightly coupled dependencies by using dependency injection and [Swinject](https://github.com/Swinject/Swinject).
 We found the decoupling made unit testing easier.
 In this blog post, we are going to develop the UI part of the app, and will learn how to wire up the decoupled components with Swinject.

 ## Basic UI Structure

 First, we are going to make a basic UI structure to show the weather information in a table view.
 The UI components will be instantiated from a storyboard, but instantiation of the storyboard itself will be written by hand to use `SwinjectStoryboard` inheriting `UIStoryboard`.

-Open `Info.plist` and remove `"Main storyboard file base name"` key, which might be displayed as `UIMainStoryboardFile` if you are showing raw keys.
+Open `Info.plist` and remove `"Main storyboard file base name"` key, which might be displayed as `"UIMainStoryboardFile"` if you are showing raw keys.

 Remove `ViewController.swift` and add `WeatherTablerViewController.swift`, which has an empty definition of `WeatherTablerViewController`.
 We will implement the class later with the dependency injection pattern.